 |6. sem||IDR212-1 Bachelor's Thesis in Sports 10 sp||IDR213-1 Development of performance in Sports 10 sp||IDR214-1 Coaching in Sports 10 sp|

-On successful completion of the programme, the student will:
+On successful completion of the programme, the candidate will:

 The student should also have knowledge, skills and general competence in line with the chosen minor.

-Police certificate is required for admission to the study programme.
+A police certificate of conduct is required for admission to the study programme.